Transportation in Pakistan

 Quick Transportation Tips

-Download the Careem app before arrival — it's the dominant ride-hailing platform across Karachi, Lahore, and Islamabad, offering fixed fares and removing the need to negotiate with drivers.
+Download the Careem app before arrival, it's the dominant ride-hailing service across Karachi, Lahore, and Islamabad, and far safer than hailing an unmarked cab.

 Book Transportation